 A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

-When you visit Rio de Janeiro, you absolutely cannot leave the city without visiting the Sugarloaf mountain (Pão de Açúcar in Portuguese).
+When you visit Rio de Janeiro, you absolutely cannot leave the city without visiting Sugarloaf mountain (Pão de Açúcar in Portuguese).
 This tall, steep mountain rises 1300 feet above the water right next to Copacabana beach, and, combined with the smaller Morro da Urca (Urca Hill in English, 720 feet tall), is a distinctive spot on the Rio de Janeiro skyline.

 This post may contain affiliate links or refer a friend links.
 When you buy through these links, I may earn a bonus at no additional cost to you.
 Thank you for your support!